nagoyaqb2/devchallenge/README.md

-UX Studio Dev Challenge Contact App
+# UX Studio Design Challenge Contact App

 To run the app, first, clone the repository: